 Students examine the history of US religious ideas, practices, and traditions between European first contact and the Civil War.
 Content may include indigenous religions, colonialism, Puritanism, dissent, the constitutional laws on religious liberty, new religious movements, Catholicism, and the Civil War.
 Special attention will be given to diverse and competing religious expressions.

 HIST 3375.
-US Religious History From 1865.
+US Religious History from 1865.
 3 Hours.

 Students examine the history of US religious ideas, practices, and traditions between the end of the Civil War and the present.
 Content may include the growth of secularism, immigration, modernism and fundamentalism, the religious right, and religion during the world wars and civil rights movement.
 Special attention will be given to diverse and competing religious expressions.

 HIST 3376.
-Early America To 1783.
+Early America to 1783.
 3 Hours.

-An examination of early American history from the beginnings of European colonization through the American Revolution and the War for American Independence.
+Students examine early American history from the beginnings of European colonization through the American Revolution and the War for American Independence.

 HIST 3377.
-America In Midpassge 1783-1877.
+America in Midpassge 1783-1877.
 3 Hours.

 HIST 3378.
 Emergence Mod Amerca 1877-1945.
 3 Hours.

 HIST 3379.
-Recent America, 1945 To Presnt.
+Recent America, 1945 to Presnt.
 3 Hours.

 HIST 3380.
 The American Civil War.
 3 Hours.